SEMRON/aether/docs/QUICK_START.md

 ## Prerequisites

 - Python 3.10+
-- Linux OS (Tested on Ubuntu 24.04, should work on others as well)
+- Linux OS (Most extensively tested on Ubuntu 22.04 and 24.04 but should work on others as well)
 - If using a CUDA- or ROCM-capable GPU you need to install the CUDA or ROCM drivers first
+- Allow TCP Ports to be open and accept incoming connection from outside (Ports: 50000-60000 for simplicity or otherwise 50000, 51000, 50500, 51500 are the minimum ports that should be open)
 - Optional but highly recommended (especially for the GUI): A WandB account
+- Huggingface Token that has access rights to ImageNet1k (https://huggingface.co/datasets/ILSVRC/imagenet-1k) if you want to train on it (eg. ResNet50 config)

 ## 1. Installation (On every machine you want to use)